-LOCSU’s model pathways for children’s eye care services allow for the early intervention and management of poor vison in an integrated service model delivered in optical practice.
+LOCSU’s model pathways for children’s eye care services allow for the early intervention and management of poor vision in an integrated service model delivered in optical practice.

 The integrated care model supports partnership working; primary care practitioners and the hospital paediatric team working together to provide care closer to home for children.

-- Early intervention for patients who have a suspected eye defect which has been identified at school screening, with a maximum waiting time of two weeks
+- Early intervention for children who have a suspected eye defect which has been identified at school screening, with a maximum waiting time of two weeks

 - Increased access and choice for patients